Abuzar Ebrahimi Torkaman

-Abuzar Ebrahimi Torkaman (ابوذر ابراهیمی ترکمان) (born: in Tehran), was the head of "Islamic culture and relations organization" from 2013 to 2021.
+Abuzar Ebrahimi Torkaman (ابوذر ابراهیمی ترکمان) (born: in Tehran), is the current Iranian ambassador to Bosnia and Herzegovina since October 2023.

+He was the head of "Islamic Culture and Relations Organization" from 2013 to 2021.
 He has a doctorate-degree in private law as well as having seminary education.
 Ebrahimi possesses the following positions in his executive record:

 The cultural attaché of the Embassy of the Islamic Republic of Iran in Ankara (Turkey), the cultural attaché of the Embassy of the Islamic Republic of Iran in Ashgabat (Turkmenistan), a member of the "Editorial-Board of the Journal" in the field of "International-Culture".

 Ebrahimi's other record positions are as follows: deputy of general directorate of "Asia-Pacific Culture" in the "Organization of Islamic Culture and Communication"; general manager of Asia-Pacific Culture in the "Organization of Islamic Culture and Communication"; cultural adviser of the Islamic Republic of Iran in the Russian Federation since March 10, 2008, and so on.

 Abuzar Ebrahimi's scientific/religious works include: